 During that same year, I thought I was moving my first location to a personal training studio where we would collaborate as well.
 This turned out to be false; the owner kept making it difficult to market together or make my business more visible and easier to find.

 A year later, our agreement was terminated on unfriendly terms and Lifemoves had to find a new home.
-This sudden move meant losing a key staff member and 40% of my revenue!
+This sudden move meant losing a key team member and 40% of my revenue!

 So, get the details of partnerships in writing.
 Remember, a partnership is mutually beneficial.